Hi, I’m Jason Everett.

 Faith is the center of my life.
 Not a hobby.
 Not a set of rules.
 A relationship with the living God.

-I resonate deeply with the teachings of John Mark Comer, Tim Mackie, Brother Lawrence, and the Ignatian tradition including the Examen, surrender, attentiveness, and imaginative prayer.
+I resonate deeply with the teachings of John Mark Comer, Tim Mackie, Tim Keller, the Ignatian tradition including the Examen, surrender, attentiveness, and imaginative prayer, as well as many other influences.

 My spiritual rhythms are rooted in: